-Collected molecules will appear here.
-Add from search or explore.
+Collected sources and patterns will appear here.
+Add from search, explore, or the patterns library.

 A heterogeneous RISC-V based accelerator chip (EPAC) designed for high-performance computing (HPC) and AI workloads, featuring specialized vector and stencil processing tiles.